-- \ programme - \ list of jury members and National Authority delegates - \ list of entries with names and nationalities. - He must meet the O.O.D. and Jury Chairman. - He must assist the O.O.D. to resolve all race problems.

-- He must be present at any driver's meeting. - He must check and approve the race course to comply with UIM and the advance regulations.
-This must be completed with the O.O.D. and/or Safety Officer and any official Drivers Representative. - During the meeting he must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - He must ensure a Jury meeting is held promptly and any penalty is imposed according to UIM rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured persons and he must send completed UIM accident report form to UIM as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to UIM. - He should be present at the Technical Inspection of the winning boat. - He must survey the weighing of the boats (if applicable), or receive the relevant data. - He reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM (see rule 503.03). - He must be present at the prize giving. - He shall present any UIM Medals to the winners unless a higher ranking UIM official is in attendance at the event.
+- should also ask for: - programme - list of jury members and National Authority delegates - list of entries with names and nationalities. - must meet the O.O.D. and Jury Chairman. - must assist the O.O.D. to resolve all race problems. - must be present at any driver's meeting. - must check and approve the race course to comply with UIM and the advance regulations.
+This must be completed with the O.O.D. and/or Safety Officer and any official Drivers Representative. - During the meeting, must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - must ensure a Jury meeting is held promptly and any penalty is imposed according to UIM rules. - In case of an accident, must keep all the information on the progress or otherwise of the injured persons and must send completed UIM accident report form to UIM as soon as possible. - After completion of the races, the UIM Commissioner must receive a copy of all classifications and documents to be transferred to LIIM - The UIM Commissioner has the right, at any time during an event, together with the race technical inspector(s) to carry out any technical checks they consider necessary. - He should be present at the Technical Inspection of the winning boat. - The UIM Commissioner must survey the weighing of the boats (if applicable), or receive the relevant data. - The UIM Commissioner reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM (see rule 503.03). - must be present at the prize giving. - shall present any UIM Medals to the winners unless a higher ranking UIM official is in attendance at the event.